 There is no evidence such laws slow HIV transmission and a growing body of research that indicates these laws may do the opposite, harming public health by discouraging HIV testing and increasing stigma.
 Public health and legal professionals, as well as HIV organizations and advocates, are working to repeal or modernize these statutes to reflect contemporary science.
 For more information, check out the Sero Project.

 Once you have decided to disclose your HIV status to someone, set up a time to talk in a private setting.
 Prepare yourself for the type of reaction the person you are disclosing to might have so that you have thought about how you want to respond.
-Make a list of questions you think the person you are disclosing to might have and use resources on Greater Than AIDS to find the answers, or print out the pages and bring them with you.
+Make a list of questions you think the person you are disclosing to might have and use resources on Greater Than HIV to find the answers, or print out the pages and bring them with you.

 Some points to emphasize right away if you are disclosing your HIV status to family or friends who may not be as informed about HIV: